 Do you have windows that face outward toward a view that you would rather not see?
 Perhaps it is the view of the house next door or a bare wall, or maybe you need some protection from the sun.
 To solve this problem, have you ever considered using plants in place of curtains?

 Why would I put plants in front of these windows you may wonder?
-Well, I needed some sort of shelter from the sun, but I didn’t want curtains that would block my view of the garden, so I chose to add Mexican bird-of-paradise (Caesalpinia mexicana).
-This yellow-flowering shrub can be pruned into a small tree, which is what I have done, which still allows me to view the garden beyond, while providing some protection from the sun’s rays.
+Well, I needed some sort of shelter from the sun, but I didn’t want curtains that would block my view of the garden, so I chose to add Mexican bird-of-paradise.
+This yellow-flowering shrub can be pruned into a small tree, which is what I have done, which still allows me to view the garden beyond while providing some protection from the sun’s rays.

-This is the view from her living room where the lush green foliage from the ‘Orange Jubilee’ create interesting shadows inside and she is able to enjoy the feeling of being surrounded by beautiful plants, even while indoors.
+This is the view from her living room where the lush green foliage from the ‘Orange Jubilee’ create interesting shadows inside and she can enjoy the feeling of being surrounded by beautiful plants, even while indoors.

 To achieve this, she planted a row of ‘Orange Jubilee’ (Tecoma x ‘Orange Jubilee’) shrubs in front of her windows.

 Here is another example of using plants in place of curtains.
 A single hop bush shrubcreates a lovely green screen that protects this west-facing window from the blistering afternoon sun.

 Have you ever tried using plants instead of curtains?